-Great North walk - Berowra Valley National Park is a 27km, grade 5 hike located in Berowra Valley National Park, New South Wales.
-The hike should take around 3-4 days to complete.
+Great North walk - Berowra Valley National Park is a 27km, grade 5 hike in Berowra Valley National Park, New South Wales.
+This hike typically takes 3-4 days to complete.

 Also known as Benowie walking track, this beautiful bushland walk through Berowra Valley National Park follows Berowra Creek for 25km of the iconic Great North walk between Sydney and Newcastle.